 Type 1 Diabetes

 Unlike their counterparts in high-income countries, children with type 1 diabetes in rural areas of sub-Saharan Africa often die within a year of diagnosis.
-This tragedy is as unnecessary as it is unjust.
+This tragedy is unjust—and avoidable.

 Sickle Cell Disease